 The project will give answers about the consequences of the global energy transition for sustainability in the Arctic region.
 Especially importantly, it will highlight the effects of energy development on sparsely populated areas and indigenous peoples in the northern regions, whose conditions are deficiently considered by global sustainability agendas.

 The project involves researchers from the areas of history of science and technology, environmental history, social anthropology, human ecology, political science, ecology, and social science energy research.
 The project is hosted by Umeå University.
+It has been granted 950,000 euros.

 Professor Erland Mårald (project leader), Umeå University